 2.2.1 President’s Council

-The College President meets with the Vice-President of Academic Affairs, Vice-President of Student Support, Vice-President of Business Services, the Academic Senate President, the Classified Senate President, and the Associated Students President at least bi-annually to receive comments, concerns, and endorsements regarding the recommendations of the College Standing Committees.
+The College President meets with the Vice-President of Academic Affairs, Vice-President of Student Support, Vice-President of Business Services, the Academic Senate President, the Classified Senate President, and the Associated Students President at least bi-annually to receive comments, concerns, and endorsements regarding the recommendations of the College Governance Committees.
 The Council provides the College President with varied perspectives by which to evaluate recommendations and make final decisions.

 2.2.2 Executive Council